-The actuarial assumptions used in the April 1, 2020 and April 1, 2019 valuations are based on the results of an actuarial experience study for the period April 1, 2010 through March 31, 2015.
-The annuitant mortality rates are based on the April 1, 2015 - March 31, 2020 System experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2020.
-The previous actuarial valuation as of April 1, 2019 used April 1,2020 - March 31, 2015 System experience, mortality improvements based on the Society of Actuaries' Scale MP-2018.
+The actuarial assumptions used in the April 1, 2021 valuation are based on the results of an actuarial experience study for the period April 1, 2015 - March 31, 2020.
+Annuitant mortality rates are based on April 1, 2015 - March 31, 2020 System experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2020.
+The previous actuarial valuation as of April 1, 2020 used the same assumptions for the measure of total pension liability.